 What is Hostile Terrain 94?

-St. Louis may be far away from the border, yet the repercussions of crises ranging from migrant death to family separation have reached our region, our research projects, and our classrooms.
-As instructors, administrators, students, and alumni we hope that the exhibit will help us remember those dying each day as they cross the border.
+St. Louis may be far away from the border, yet the repercussions of crises ranging from migrant death to family separation have reached our region, our organizing work, our faith communities, our research projects, and our classrooms.
+Within our many roles, we hope that the exhibit will help us remember those dying each day as they cross the border.
 Beyond solemn remembrance, we hope the exhibit will allow us to engage in conversations about the global and local significance of borders and border crossings.